Stylish countryside hotels & pubs for cosy getaways in the West Country & Cotswolds

 Weeke Barton, Devon

 Last but not least is Weeke Barton, another place that I’ve been lucky enough to experience for myself (twice, in fact).
-Set on the edge of rugged Dartmoor, this 500-year-old longhouse has been transformed into a stylish retreat by Jo and Sam, a former restaurant manager and graphic designer who swapped London life for the wilds of Devon in 2007.
+Set on the edge of rugged Dartmoor, this 500-year-old longhouse has been transformed into a stylish retreat by Jo and Sam, a former restaurant manager and graphic designer who swapped London life for Devon in 2007.
 There are six beautiful bedrooms, all with old beams, modern art, an appealing mix of vintage and contemporary furniture, pops of colour from cowhides and blankets, stone-tiled ensuites, and sheepskin-covered window seats where you can sit back and gaze over the countryside.
 Two come with in-room tubs, and one also has its own sitting area with a wood-burner; most are dog-friendly, and several can accommodate one or two baby cots or extra beds.
 Delicious home-cooked breakfasts and dinners are served by the fire in the dining room, and there’s also a cosy snug with leather armchairs, an honesty bar and books and board games to borrow.
+Pétanque, cricket and benches-with-views await in the garden, which stretches down a hillside to a pretty stream.

 Rooms at Weeke Barton start at £165 per night on a B&B basis.
 Book a stay here, and read my full review here.